Our People

 Assistant Dean for Educator Preparation and Accreditation

-Lys leads educator preparation, program assessment and accreditation efforts at the UNC School of Education.
+Dr. Lys leads educator preparation, program assessment and accreditation efforts at the UNC School of Education.
 She is a key partner in research linking teacher candidate performance data to graduate outcomes in the field, including student achievement scores and principal evaluations.
 Lys began her career as middle school teacher in rural North Carolina working with migrant youth and linguistically diverse students.

 Alternative Licensure Specialist

-Stannard works as the Alternative Licensure Specialist at NC State with their Pathway to Practice NC and NC Teach programs and is a former Wake County teacher.
+Rachel Stannard works as the Alternative Licensure Specialist at NC State with their Pathway to Practice NC and NC Teach programs and is a former Wake County teacher.
 She is working toward a master’s degree in higher education and has been part of research teams studying youth-led social justice movements and their perception of voting as an effective vehicle of change, as well as pre-service teachers’ dispositions on mathematics.

 Facilitator